sanjayy2431/Ex.No.9---SIMULATION-OF-POST--PROCESSING-IN-ADDITIVE-MANUFACTURING/README.md

 ### Name: v.sanjay
 ### Register Number: 23012749
 ## Result:
-### Thus the simulation on the Postprocessing in additive manufacturing is completed.
+### Thus the simulation on the Postprocessing in additive manufacturing is completed .